 - Decoders & Data Unit Select the decoders and data unit you are interested in.
-Available data units: Packets, Bits and Bytes. - Graphs Size Select a predefined dimension or enter a custom one in the "<X> x <Y>" format, where <X> and <Y> are the X-axis and Y-axis pixels. - Graph Title Graphs can have an automatically-generated title for the "Auto" option or no title for the "None" option, or you can enter your own text to be rendered as a title. - Graph Legend Select the detail of the graph legend. - Consolidation If you are interested in spikes, select the MAXIMUM aggregation type.
-If you are interested in average values, select the AVERAGE aggregation type.
-If you are interested in low values, select the MINIMUM aggregation type.
+Available data units: Packets, Bits, and Bytes. - Graphs Size Select a predefined dimension or enter a custom one in a "<X> x <Y>" format, where <X> and <Y> are the X-axis and Y-axis pixels. - Graph Title Graphs can have an automatically-generated title for the "Auto" option or no title for the "None" option, or you can enter your own text to be rendered as a title.